DARIAEngineering/dcaf_case_management/README.md

 ## Project description
 This project is a case management system.

 We're working with the [DC Abortion Fund](http://dcabortionfund.org/), an all-volunteer, 501(c)(3) non-profit organization that makes grants to women and girls in DC, Maryland, and Virginia who cannot afford the full cost of an abortion. `Case Managers` receive a high volume of calls from patients seeking help accessing abortion care every night, and store that information in an Excel doc which only one person at a time can access.

-This makes
+As DCAF's call volume (and volunteer corps) has increased, the shortcomings of having a spreadsheet-based system have become more pronounced.
+Case managers have trouble making changes to the spreadsheet, occasionally overwrite changes, and are limited by the number of case managers who can access the system at a given time.
+This, in turn, is slowing the organization down and frustrating volunteers on the intake hotline.

-The goals of this project are to build a system that will:
+To solve this organizational challenge, the goals of this project are to build an accessible web-based system that will:
 * Let case managers store and retrieve access to patient information
 * Store all patient data safely and securely
 * Ensure multiple case managers can access and use the system at once